France and Israel

 The bilateral relationship between France and Israel is also supported by the presence in Israel of a large French community (150,000 people), while France is home to Europe’s largest Jewish community.
 France is committed to the role of the French Jewish community, which is one of the pillars of the diversity of French society, and to the action of French nationals in Israel as communicators of Francophonie and its values (Israel is home to approximately 700,000 French speakers, making up close to 20% of the population).

-Latest visits to France:
+Visits to France:

-- Eli Cohen, Minister of the Economy, 14 February 2018
+- Mr Eli Cohen, Minister of Economy and Industry, 14 February 2018

-- Aryeh Deri, Minister of the Interior, 10 February 2018
+- Mr Aryeh Deri, Minister of Interior, 10 February 2018

-- Miri Regev, Minister of Culture and Sport, 14-21 May 2017
+- Ms Miri Regev, Minister of Culture and Sport, 14-21 May 2017

-- Yisrael Katz, Minister of Transportation and Road Safety, Minister of Intelligence and Atomic Energy, 26-30 January 2017
+- Mr Yisrael Katz, Minister of Transportation and Road Safety, Minister of Intelligence and Atomic Energy, 26-30 January 2017

 Latest visits to Israel:

-- Franck Riester, Minister of Culture, 29-30 November, to Israel
+- Mr Franck Riester, Minister of Culture, 29-30 November 2019, to Israel

-In 2017, French exports of goods to Israel stood at €1.52 billion (+12.9% compared to 2016).
+In 2017, French exports of goods to Israel stood at €1.52 billion (up 12.9% compared to 2016).
 The major French exports (excluding diamonds) are aircraft and automobiles, pharmaceuticals, chemicals and industrial products.
 Israel ranks 48th among France’s customers and 34th in terms of trade surplus (2017).

 France is among the top five destinations for Israeli tourists, alongside the United States, Greece, Italy and the United Kingdom.

-This cooperation is delivered, on the French side, via the French Institute of Israel in Tel Aviv and that has two satellites in Haifa and Nazareth, via the French Research Centre in Jerusalem (CRFJ – archaeology and humanities) and via the four Agency for French Education Abroad (AEFE) schools, one of which is run under contract with the Agency and three other are partners.
+Cultural, scientific and technical cooperation is based on a 1959 bilateral agreement.
+The Embassy of France in Tel Aviv has substantial means at its disposal to implement the agreement, in coordination with the French Institute of Israel in Tel Aviv, which has two satellites in Haifa and Nazareth, the French Research Centre in Jerusalem (CRFJ – archaeology and humanities), and the four Agency for French Education Abroad (AEFE) schools (one of which under contract with the Agency, the others being partners).